Bajaj CT 100: First generation (2004–2006)

 The first variant of the Bajaj CT100 was produced in 2004, featuring a 100cc engine.
 It competed with the then Hero Honda Splendor in the line of commuter bikes.
 This model was offered with a "Ride Control Switch", which improved fuel efficiency by manipulating the throttle response.
 This model came in six graphic colours.
 Production of this variant stopped in 2006.
 It was only available with spoke wheels and kickstart option; self-start was not provided then.

 Second generation (2015–2019)

 The CT100 was rebooted in 2015 featuring the same body styling, albeit featuring new graphics and alloy wheels and an upgraded engine complying with the BS3 emission standards.
 This variant was now available with self-start feature and comes in six colours.
 The Ride Control Switch offered in the previous generation was scrapped in this model.

 Third generation (2020–present)

 The BS6 compliant CT100 was launched in July 2020, amid the COVID-19 pandemic in India.
+It was also later launched in sri lanka and is still on sale.

 This model sports the same features as its previous generation albeit the graphics were updated to resemble its more powerful counterpart, the CT110, with notable difference being the absence of bellows covering the front suspension and fuel tank guards that are present on the CT110 as standard.
 It comes with the same graphic options as with the CT110.